-- 3.1 "Agreement" means The University of Newcastle Professional Staff Enterprise Agreement 2014. - 3.2 "Consultation" means a process in which the University, staff and, where they choose, their representative have the time and opportunity to exchange information about a matter or issue, provide relevant documents and details, hold discussions to explain their points of view and genuinely understand the respective views in the decision making process, but does not include the need to reach agreement. - 3.3 "HEW Level" means Higher Education Worker Level as described in Schedule 1 Rates to be paid for Higher Education Workers and Schedule 3 The University of Newcastle Classification Descriptors. - 3.4 "Pro Vice-Chancellor / Director" means the Head of the Organisational Unit. - 3.5 "Staff member" means a member of the Professional Staff. - 3.6 "Supervisor" means a person with line management responsibility for a staff member. - 3.7 "The Union" means and refers to The Community and Public Sector Union, or The National Tertiary Education Industry Union. - 3.8 "The University" means The University of Newcastle.
+Term Meaning Agreement The University of Newcastle Professional Staff Enterprise Agreement 20184.
+Consultation Aa process in which the University, staff and, where they choose, their rRepresentative have the time and opportunity to exchange information about a matter or issue, provide relevant documents and details, hold discussions to explain their points of view and genuinely understand the respective views in the decision making process, but does not include the need to reach agreement.
+HEW Level Higher Education Worker Level as described in Schedule 1 - Rates to be paid for Higher Education Workers and Schedule 3 - The University of Newcastle Classification Descriptors.
+Pro Vice-Chancellor / Director ŧ T he Head of the Organisational Unit.
+Representative At any stage, a staff member may nominate a Representative for the purposes of this Agreement, from whom they may seek advice, assistance or representation.